Kharacternyk/pacwall/README.rst

 * ``-u``: do not attempt to add entries to the set of available updates

-  This flag considerably speed-ups ``pacwall``.
+  This flag speed-ups ``pacwall``.
 It also puts off some load from the Arch mirrors, though the load is arguably minor.

 * ``-g``: do not regenerate the graph